-What is the Gallup U.S. Poll?
+What was the Gallup U.S. Poll?

-Are the Gallup U.S. Poll samples weighted?
+Were the Gallup U.S. Poll samples weighted?

 Where can I find results from the Gallup U.S. Poll and learn more about the survey?

-Gallup also reports U.S. Poll results in interactive features such as:
+Gallup reported findings from the survey on News.Gallup.com.
+Gallup also reported U.S. Poll results in interactive features such as:

-- State of the States: Map and sort U.S. state-level data across various political, economic, well-being, and religion measures.
+- State of the States: Map and sort U.S. state-level data across various political, economic, wellbeing and religion measures.

 For questions about how this survey was conducted, please contact email@example.com.